nci/scores/docs/paper.md

 `xskillscore` [@xskillscore] provides many but not all of the same functions as `scores` and does not have direct support for pandas.
 The Jupyter Notebook tutorials in `scores` cover a wider array of metrics.

-`climpred` [@Brady:2021] utilises `xskillscore` combined with data handling functionality, and is focused on ensemble forecasts for climate and weather. `climpred` makes some design choices related to data structure (specifically associated with climate modelling) which may not generalise effectively to broader use cases.
+`climpred` [@Brady:2021] uses `xskillscore` combined with data handling functionality, and is focused on ensemble forecasts for climate and weather. `climpred` makes some design choices related to data structure (specifically associated with climate modelling) which may not generalise effectively to broader use cases.
 Releasing `scores` separately allows the differing design philosophies to be considered by the community.

-`METplus` [@Brown:2021] is a verification system used by weather and climate model developers. `METplus` includes a database and a visualisation system, with Python and shell script wrappers to utilise the `MET` package for the calculation of scores. `MET` is implemented in C++ rather than Python. `METplus` is used as a system rather than providing a modular Python API.
+`METplus` [@Brown:2021] is a substantial verification system used by weather and climate model developers. `METplus` includes a database and a visualisation system, with Python and shell script wrappers to use the `MET` package for the calculation of scores. `MET` is implemented in C++ rather than Python. `METplus` is used as a system rather than providing a modular Python API.

 `Verif` [@nipen2023verif] is a command line tool for generating verification plots whereas `scores` provides a Python API for generating numerical scores.

 `Pysteps` [@gmd-12-4185-2019; @Imhoff:2023] is a package for short-term ensemble prediction systems, and includes a significant verification submodule with many useful verification scores. `PySteps` does not provide a standalone verification API.

-`PyForecastTools` [@Morley:2020] is a Python package for model and forecast validation which supports `dmarray` rather than `xarray` data structures and does not include Jupyter Notebook tutorials.
+`PyForecastTools` [@Morley:2020] is a Python package for model and forecast verification which supports `dmarray` rather than `xarray` data structures and does not include Jupyter Notebook tutorials.

 # Acknowledgements

-We acknowledge and are grateful for the support of the Australian Bureau of Meteorology in supporting scientific research and the academic process.
+We would like to thank Jason West and Robert Johnson from the Bureau of Meteorology for their feedback on this manuscript.

 We would like to thank and acknowledge the National Computational Infrastructure (nci.org.au) for hosting the `scores` repository within their GitHub organisation.